archesproject/arches/releases/pre-4.3.0.md

 python manage.py es delete_indexes
 python manage.py es setup_indexes
 python manage.py es index_database

-cd into your project's root directory (where yarn.lock is located) and run the following: yarn add core-js@2.5.7 yarn add dom4@2.0.1 yarn install yarn upgrade mapbox-gl@0.46.0 yarn upgrade underscore@1.9.1
 ```

 If you have Arches running on a web server such as Apache, be sure to update your static files directory and restart your web server.